 To clarify the notations, $\fset{k_1{+}k_2{+}k_3}$ denotes the standard finite set of cardinality $k_1{+}k_2{+}k_3$, $\fset{k_1{+}k_2}{\cup}\fset{k_3})$ denotes the disjoint union of finite sets of cardinality $k_1{+}k_2$ and $k_3$, and so on.
 Similarly, the value of the righthand sequence of arrows is

 which we claim is isomorphic to

 The spaces in \eqref{interpretleft} and \eqref{interpretright} are isomorphic by combining the associativity isomorphisms for disjoint union, cartesian products of groups, and the smash product $\sma$.
-Thus, we have proved that the box tensor operations are naturally associative, granting the two isomorphisms.
+Thus, we have proved that the box-tensor operations are naturally associative, granting the two isomorphisms.

 To see one of these isomorphisms requires several steps.
 We concentrate on the first case, since the second is completely parallel.
 First, since $\Iso( \fset{k_3}, \fset{k_3}) = \Sigma_{k_3}$, there is an isomorphism